Miracles of Jesus: Infancy Gospels

+The Quran

+Miracles performed by Jesus are mentioned in two sections of the Quran, suras 3:49 and 5:110.
+Both passages state that Jesus healed lepers and the blind, as well as raised people from the dead.
+Both also mention a miracle involving Jesus forming birds from clay and breathing life into them, which is also referenced in the Infancy Gospel of Thomas.

+Apocryphal Gospels

+The Egerton Gospel, also known as the Unknown Gospel, is a fragmentary gospel consisting of four passages on papyrus fragments that largely line up with passages in the Gospel of John in their contents; most scholars place P. Egerton 2 after the gospel of John was written, and many scholars argue that it is dependent on the canonical gospels.
+The final fragment, however, has no equivalent in the canonical gospels, and details a miracle in which Jesus stands at the bank of the Jordan River and posits how the abundance of something hidden can become immeasurable, before causing a spontaneous ripening of fruit plants from the water.

 Setting and interpretations

 Cultural background

 Miracles were widely believed in around the time of Jesus.
 Gods and demigods such as Heracles (better known by his Roman name, Hercules), Asclepius (a Greek physician who became a god) and Isis of Egypt all were thought to have healed the sick and overcome death (i.e., to have raised people from the dead).
 Some thought that mortal men, if sufficiently famous and virtuous, could do likewise; there were myths about philosophers like Pythagoras and Empedocles calming storms at sea, chasing away pestilences, and being greeted as gods, and similarly some Jews believed that Elisha the Prophet had cured lepers and restored the dead.
 The achievements of the 1st century Apollonius of Tyana, though occurring after Jesus's life, were used by a 3rd-century opponent of the Christians to argue that Christ was neither original nor divine (Eusebius of Caesaria argued against the charge).

 The first Gospels were written against this background of Hellenistic and Jewish belief in miracles and other wondrous acts as signs—the term is explicitly used in the Gospel of John to describe Jesus's miracles—seen to be validating the credentials of divine wise men.